exercism/python/exercises/practice/hamming/.approaches/introduction.md

 The `zip()` function returns an iterator of tuples where the first item in each passed iterator is paired together, and then the second item in each passed iterator are paired together etc.
 The approach to use `zip()` to iterate removes the need to index the iterators.
-The downside is that if you need to index the iterators, zip wont work.
+The downside is that if you need to index the iterators, zip won't work.
 Although it is possible to use `enumerate()` with zip to get the index.

 ```python